ChrisAkridge/IronArc/Documentation/Specification.md

 The file opens with a magic number `IEXE`, followed by an IronArc specification version and an assembler version.
 These versions are split into the high and low words for the major and minor version.

-**This specification is major version 2 and minor version 0.**
+**This specification is major version 3 and minor version 0.**

 The assembler version is written by whichever assembler made the program.
 If the program is composed by hand, the version should be major version 0 and minor version 0.
 Up next is the address of the start of the first instruction.

 Immediately following the header is a group of bytes that are used to store global variables.
 The number of bytes in this group is defined by the assembler.
-These bytes are all `00` by default, but can be changed by the program.
+These bytes are all `00`, but can be changed by the program.

 Following the global variables bytes is all the instructions of the program.
 The `EIP` register is initialiazed to this value and execution begins here.
 It will continue through the memory space unless control flow is changed by the control flow instructions.

 After the instruction space is a list of strings.
-Each string is prefixed with the number of bytes it has as a four-byte unsigned integer, followed by the text of the string in UTF-8 format.
+Each string is prefixed with the number of bytes it has as a four-byte unsigned integer, followed by the text of the string in UTF-8 encoding.

 These programs are loaded at a start address specified when starting the VM in the memory space.
 If the program is larger than the assigned memory space, the processor will immediately fail.
-EIP and ERP is set to the specified address and execution begins from EIP.
+EIP and ERP is set to the specified addresses and execution begins from EIP.
 The remainder of memory is initialized to zeroes.
-The stack immediately follows (unless set to another address when starting the VM), as reflected by ESP = EBP = (start address + program size).

 The size of the program, with the header, global variable space, and string table, in bytes, will be initially stored in the EAX register when the program is loaded.
 The program is free to use or clear this value as necessary.